Hurricane Joaquin: Sinking of El Faro

 An American cargo ship—the 791 ft El Faro—went missing near Crooked Island with 33 crew members (28 Americans and 5 Poles) amid 20 to 30 ft seas near the hurricane's eyewall.
-The vessel was last reported to have lost propulsion and begun to list around 7:30 a.m. local time on October 1.
+The vessel was last reported to have lost propulsion and begun to list around 7:30 a.m.
+EDT (11:30 UTC) on October 1.
 Hurricane hunters aircraft investigating the storm flew much lower than normal in an unsuccessful effort to locate the stricken ship.
 The United States Coast Guard conducted searches during the day of October 2 without success; efforts resumed at dawn on October 3.
-On October 3, a lifebuoy from El Faro was recovered about 75 mi northeast of the ship's last known position.
-Floating containers and "deck objects" were discovered by the Coast Guard on the next morning, and oil sheen was noted in the area, though it was not conclusively linked to the missing vessel.
-A 225 mi2 debris field consisting of wood, cargo, styrofoam, and other objects was discovered that afternoon.
-The joint mission conducted by the Coast Guard, Air Force, Navy, and Air National Guard British Royal Naval MK8 Lynx from RFA Lyme Bay covered more than 242,000 mi2 in search of the vessel and its crew.
+Two debris fields were discovered: one spanning 345 mi2 near the El Faros last known position, and the other covering 81 mi2 about 69 mi to the north; among the debris were a partially submerged life raft, personal flotation devices, cargo containers, Styrofoam, packaged food, and an oil sheen.
+One body, presumed to be from El Faro, was spotted late on October 4 but could not be recovered.
+The joint mission conducted by the Coast Guard, Air Force, Navy, Air National Guard, and commercial tugboats covered more than 183,000 nmi2 in search of the vessel and its crew.
 The Coast Guard called off search operations at sunset on October 7, with the ship and her crew presumed lost.

-One body, presumed to be from El Faro, was spotted but could not be recovered.
-A Navy salvage team was requested, at the behest of the National Transportation Safety Board, to search for the wreckage.
+A Navy salvage team was requested, at the behest of the National Transportation Safety Board (NTSB), to search for the wreckage.
+USNS Apache resumed the search on October 23, and using side-scan sonar found the wreckage of a cargo ship at a depth of 15,000 ft on October 31.
+This was confirmed to be the El Faro the next day using a deep-ocean remotely-operated vehicle.
+The voyage data recorder was only found and retrieved nine months later, on August 9, 2016.
+The Coast Guard's overall report on the incident, released on October 1, 2017, placed the blame mostly on the ship's captain for underestimating the weather conditions, overestimating the ship's capabilities, and not reacting sufficiently as the weather worsened.
+The NTSB's investigation, which concluded on December 12, 2017, also criticized the captain for failing to listen to other crew members warning him about the intensifying storm, but highlighted that the El Faro had not been kept up to date with modern safety regulations, such as its use of open lifeboats instead of enclosed ones.